ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

 .. warning ::
-     A modification is to be done in the py2exe library.
+     A update must be done in the py2exe library.
      Edit the `C:\Python34\Lib\site-packages\py2exe\icons.py` file
      Look for the `if iconheader.idCount` line and change the value 10 to 14.

-** Environment x64 centos py2.7 qt4 **
+**Environment x64 centos py2.7 qt4**

 Preparation of the development environment on a Linux CentOS 6 or 7 system.